benny7774/Assisgnmets/Articles/Weekreport2.md

 # Day10

-	I trying to solve the problems with my own knowledge and i understand about the company process which are done by each team.
+	I trying to solve the problems with my own knowledge by creating the possible way to solve the problem and list out all ways and In demo meet i understand about the company process which are done by each team and how the solve the errors and bugs by testing the application with the help of testers.